IBM/multitenant-resource-isolation-tutorial/README.md

 # multitenant-resource-isolation-tutorial

-This repository contains the applications required for a tutorial
+This repository contains the applications required for a tutorial: [Secure your applications deployed on OpenShift using resource isolation]() which is under progress.